versionone/VersionOne.Integration.Bugzilla/README.md

 ## Code Coming Soon

-If you are interested in contributing to this project, please contatct [Ian Buchanan](mailto:Ian.Buchanan@Versionone.com)
+If you are interested in contributing to this project, please contatct [Acey Bunch](mailto:acey.bunch@versionone.com).